Ciscotheguy/Web-Portfolio-Tinotenda/README.md

-# Web-Portfolio-Tinotenda
-Personal Portfolio website
+This is Tino Personal Portfolio website written in angular